OAuth2 Authentication Guidelines

 Having a valid access token, you are ready to access API endpoints of your choice.

-Here's an example of curl call which adds a new contact in your Business Messenger Customer Data Store.
+Here's an example of a curl call which adds a new contact in your Business Messenger Customer Data Store.

 curl -X POST --header "Content-Type: application/json" --header "Accept: application/json" --header "Authorization: Bearer ACCESS_TOKEN" -d "{